gb-it/codejam-cap-nodejs/exercises/05/readme.md

 }
 ```

-We're not quite done with this entity, but for now, have a look at the fruits of your labor by adding a new entry to the service definition for this entity, redeploying and restarting the service.
+We're not quite done with this entity, but for now, have a look at the fruits of your labor by adding a new entry to the service definition for this entity, redeploying and then restarting the service.

 :point_right: Add the entry to the `CatalogService` service definition in the `srv/cat-service.cds` file: